Ancient Skills in a Community of Women

 No previous experience is necessary, simply a sense of curiosity and a desire to learn.
 This will be an intimate group, with no more than 10 participants.
 We will immerse ourselves in a different aspect of primitive skills each time, tying them all together with a shared fire and some wild foods.
 Each month we’ll include basic awareness practices that you can integrate into your home lives and continue on your own.
 You can expect fires, wanders in the woods, carving and wildcrafting, laughter, song, opportunities to stretch yourself, and an increased sense of confidence in nature connection and survival skills.

-Join our Central Fire Interest List to be alerted when registration has opened for the next session.
+Or join our Central Fire Interest List to be alerted about the next opportunity to join the Central Fire!

 "Now, more than ever, we need nature as a balancing agent."
 Richard Louv, Author of 'The Last Child in the Woods'